MarcoSchaeferT/InVADo_setup/readme.md

   - (may need to install .NET Framework 4.8.1 SDK)
 - set the 'INSTALL' target of 'CMakePredefinedTargets' as the start project
 - build and install it as "RELEASE" not "DEBUG"
-- "DEBUG" is possible as well, but if the docking data set is not already preprocessed by InVADo as RELEASE version it will fail to start as DEBUG version
+- "DEBUG" is possible as well, but if the docking data set is not already preprocessed by InVADo as a RELEASE version it will fail to start as a DEBUG version
 - the docking data set will be preprocessed one time with the first start of InVADo as RELEASE version
 - for easier development set 'INSTALL' target settings as follows:
   ![](visual_studio_config.png)